labiium/chat2response/README.md

 # Optional (Upstream behavior)
 OPENAI_API_KEY=sk-your-key                       # Used if Authorization header is not provided BIND_ADDR=0.0.0.0:8088                           # Server address
+# NOTE: Service mirrors OpenAI endpoints: use /v1/chat/completions for Chat payloads, /v1/responses for native Responses payloads.
-UPSTREAM_MODE=responses                          # "responses" (default) or "chat" for Chat Completions upstream CHAT2RESPONSE_UPSTREAM_INPUT=0                   # If 1/true, derive and send top-level "input" when upstream requires it
+CHAT2RESPONSE_UPSTREAM_INPUT=0                   # If 1/true, derive and send top-level "input" when upstream requires it

 # Optional (Proxy/network)